Could the Pursseys the missing link between the Purseys and the Percies?

 Thereafter, the Purssey name becomes more evident.

 William Purssey of Stogumber, Somerset married Emlin Routley and raised children William, George and Elizabeth.
-The children of William and his brother George are for the most part referred to in the parish records as Pursseys, even if newspaper reporters of the time did not always take it on board.
-The families are well-documented: William and his descendants owned land whilst George and his, worked it – several becoming butchers.
+William (m Joan Thomas) and brother George (m Elizabeth Pinn) are for the most part referred to in the parish records as Pursseys, even if newspaper reporters of the time did not always take it on board.
+As the eldest, William and his descendants owned land whilst George and his, worked it – several becoming butchers.

 Another big cluster of Pursseys are found in Kent.
 This line begins with Joseph Purssey, born 1785.
 He married Avice Seymour.
 Their family and numerous descendants are also well documented.

 Purseys do not figure widely in the ranks of the English gentry.
 One who did was Ellen Amelia Purssey, wife of jam and pickle-maker Sir Thomas Pink.

 Born in 1859, the eldest child of meat salesman Edmund Purssey and Amelia Frances Swan, Ellen married Sir Thomas when she was just 20 years of age.
 She died in Camberwell, London on 28 April 1917.
 In the probate registry, she is referred to as Dame Ellen Amelia of Thornton House, Clapham Park, Surrey.

 Incidentally, Pink’s, an offshoot of the firm still exists.
 See here for more info.

 John, born 1790 who married Mary Beal and lived in London

 William, born 1788 who married Ann Prowse and lived in Wilton, Taunton.
 He is likely to be descended from William and Dorcas